sde1000/python-dali/dali/driver/hasseb_firmware/README.md

 Reports from interface to host
 ------------------------------

+* Byte 0: preamble, alway 0xAA
-Byte 0: report type
+* Byte 1: report type
-Byte 1: serial number
+* Byte 2: sequence number
-Bytes 2–n: depend on report type
+* Bytes 3–9: report dependent

-Reports generated in response to a command from the host will include the serial number of the command in byte 1.
-Reports generated otherwise (for example in response to bus activity) set byte 1 to zero.
+Reports generated in response to a command from the host will include the sequence number of the command in byte 2.
+Reports generated otherwise (for example in response to bus activity) set byte 2 to zero.
 By convention, the host should not send a command with serial number zero.